marinakuznetcova/marina.github.io/index.md

 ---
-title: Frontend Developer
+title: Hi, my name is Marina&nbsp;Kuznetcova
 ---

-Hi, my name is Marina Kuznetcova, I live in Russia.<br>
-I am a frontend developer, eager to become a better one.<br>
+I am a frontend developer, eager to become a better one.
 I <3 what I do.<br>
+Currently I'm working at [Piano](https://piano.io).
+What I like the most about my job is that I'm crafting things people will use.
+I like thinking about how they'd do it, and making their trip as comfortable and joyful as I can.

-<h3>Thoughts mostly on the frontend</h3>
+<h3>Thoughts on the web, the life, the love</h3>

+From time to time I write here what I'm concerned about.

 - [Frontend dev SVG toolkit.
 Pt.
 I](/frontend-dev-svg-toolkit)
 - [Frontend dev SVG toolkit.
 Pt.
 II](/frontend-dev-svg-toolkit-pt-2)